 Differences and similarities between NED and trustee roles – Expert Interview: Sarah King

-The role of trustee and NED are very similar but also have their differences.
+The roles of trustees and NEDs are very similar but also have their differences.
 As such we approached Sarah King to find out more from her experience in these roles.
 As Sarah notes, being active in both roles can have complimentary advantages.

 Both types of roles are very fulfilling but being an NED is much clearer cut.
 You are there as an experienced, independent member of the Board, informed about but not engaged in the management of the business, as a “critical friend” and to advise on longer term strategy, ideally providing an element of creativity.
 The role of trustee is much more flexible, depending on the needs of the organisation.
 It implies personal commitment not just to the organisation but also to the cause the charity represents.
 While an NED role carries responsibility to ensure the long term future of the organisation, trustees are also employers, responsible for how the organisation is managed.
 You are called on to act as ambassador and may also need to learn new skills.
 For example, as Chair of Polka Theatre for Children, I am responsible for the quality of Polka’s productions, all of which are linked to the National Curriculum, two theatres, copyright issues and the safety of 90,000 children, families and teachers who visit each year.